F300 FAQs

 Is there catering available?

-Included in your entry are a number of on-route feed stations providing water and snacks.
+1-Day Epic Event – Included in your entry are a number of on-route feed stations providing water and snacks.
 Water and toilets will be available at Feed 1 (60km), RawVelo will be at Feed 2 (approx 100km) with a wide range of their products for you to use for the event.
-Feed 3 (Kielder (approx 180km)) will include a hot soup and sandwich and you will be able to access your Intermediate Drop Bag (please note that this is separate to your camp bag which goes to the finish).
-Also included is brunch, from 9 am until 12 am on Sunday morning.
+Feed 3 (Kielder – approx 180km) will include a hot meal and sandwich and you will be able to access your Drop Bag (please note that this is separate to your camp bag which goes to the finish).
+Also included in your entry is brunch, from 09:30hrs on Sunday morning.

 At the finish